Medically Reviewed

 Opioid Addiction in the LGBTQ Community

-LGBTQ individuals face a number of challenges their heterosexual peers don’t.
-These challenges include:
+LGBTQ individuals often face a number of challenges their heterosexual are less likely to experience.
+These challenges may include:

 The Dangers Of Opioid Drugs